-Please also note that 85% of the course grade is determined by the exams, on which collaboration is not allowed!
+Do note: 84% of your course grade is determined by the exams, on which collaboration is not allowed!

 Attendance Policy: It is expected that you will attend every class.
 This course moves very fast, and it is quite possible to fall behind even if you only miss one day.
-If you miss class for any reason, it is highly advisable to consult the course lecture notes to catch up, and you may also wish to obtain notes from another student.
+If you miss class for any reason, it is highly advisable to consult the course lecture notes and to watch the recording of the lecture you missed.
 It is your responsibility to be aware of all information announced in class, including modifications to the course syllabus or schedule, even if you are absent.

 If you will be absent from a class activity due to a religious observance or practice, or for participation in a university-sanctioned event (e.g., university athletics), it is your responsibility to inform the instructor during the first week of class and provide appropriate documentation if required.
-Your instructor will work with you on alternative and reasonable arrangements for any time missed.

 - Statement on Academic Integrity: A commitment to the principles of academic integrity is essential to the mission of Northeastern University.
 Academic dishonesty violates the most fundamental values of an intellectual community and undermines the achievements of the entire University.
 Violations of academic integrity include (but are not limited to) cheating on assignments or exams, fabrication or misrepresentation of data or other work, plagiarism, unauthorized collaboration, and facilitation of others' dishonesty.
-Possible sanctions include (but are not limited to) warnings, grade penalties, course failure, suspension, and expulsion. - Statement on Accommodations: Any student with a disability is encouraged to meet with the instructor during the first week of classes to discuss accommodations.
+Possible sanctions include (but are not limited to) warnings, grade penalties, course failure, suspension, and expulsion. - Statement on Accommodations: Any student with a disability is encouraged to meet with or otherwise contact the instructor during the first week of classes to discuss accommodations.
 The student must bring a current Memorandum of Accommodations from the Office of Student Disability Services. - Statement on Classroom Behavior: Disruptive classroom behavior will not be tolerated.

 In general, any behavior that impedes the ability of your fellow students to learn will be viewed as disruptive.
-Examples of disruptive behavior include, but are not limited to, ringing cell phones, listening to an audio player during class, constant talking, eating food noisily, or laptop usage (except for note-taking).
+Examples of disruptive behavior include, but are not limited to, ringing cell phones, listening to an audio player during class, constant talking, eating food noisily, or laptop usage (except for note-taking), and any other disruptions of the course lectures.